yannbf/may-the-4th/README.md

 To do so, I created a project on firebase and integrated it on the app, and on the maps page I request and register the user information (name and location).
 Then data is fetched from firebase database, and each person gets an avatar.
 If you choose the force, you get to be one of the good guys(C-3PO, Princess Leia..), otherwise, one of the bad guys (Darth Vader, Stormtrooper..).
 Along with that, there are two lightsabers dueling as the number of users grow.
 This all happens in real time, so you can see the users dropping on the map and the numbers going up.

+[ INSERT GIF OF MAPS CHANGING IN REAL TIME ]

-# May the force be with ALL of us
+## May the force be with ALL of us

 I was really flattered to have won the challenge but I'm even more grateful to have the opportunity to share my experience with you all.
 Ionic is an amazing and versatile platform that has given me many wonderful opportunities ever since the first day I started using it (it was still on beta!).
 I wish this was interesting and brought inspiration to you!
 If you are interested in knowing more about this project, have any questions or just want to chat, feel free to hit me on [Ionic's worldwide slack](https://ionicworldwide.herokuapp.com/) or contact me through [my website](https://yannbraga.com/).